Peter Ruckman: Personal life

 Ruckman entered the U.S. Army in 1944 as a second lieutenant and volunteered to serve with the occupation forces in Japan.
 While there, Ruckman studied Zen Buddhism, and spoke of "the experience of nirvana, which the Zen call samadhi, the dislocation of the spirit from the body".
 Ruckman returned to the United States "uneasy, unsettled, full of demons".
 He worked as a disc jockey and radio announcer by day and a drummer in various bands by night.
 After he began to hear voices, he met with a Jesuit priest to explore joining the Roman Catholic Church.
-On March 14, 1949, Ruckman received Jesus Christ after talking with evangelist Hugh Pyle in the studios of WEAR radio in Pensacola.
+On March 14, 1949, Ruckman received Jesus Christ after talking with evangelist Hugh F. Pyle in the studios of WEAR radio in Pensacola.
 Ruckman attended Bob Jones University, where he received a master's degree and Ph.D. in religion.

-Ruckman was the pastor of Bible Baptist Church in Pensacola, and his writings and recorded sermons are published by his Bible Baptist Bookstore.
-Like his father, Peter Ruckman demonstrated artistic talent early in life, and he often illustrated his sermons in chalk and pastels while preaching.
+Ruckman was the pastor of Bible Baptist Church in Pensacola, and his writings and recorded sermons were published by his Bible Baptist Bookstore.
+Like his father, Peter Ruckman early demonstrated artistic talent, and he often illustrated his sermons in chalk and pastels while preaching.
 In 1965, Ruckman founded Pensacola Bible Institute, in part because of disagreements with other institutions with regard to Biblical translations.
 Ruckman continued teaching a Sunday school class and participating in other church-related activities until April 2015, when he retired at 93.

 Ruckman married three times, the first two marriages ending in divorce.
 He had ten children.
 His son P.S.
-Ruckman Jr. was a professor and authority on presidential pardons until his death in March 2018.
+Ruckman Jr. was a professor and authority on presidential pardons who apparently killed his two sons and himself in a murder-suicide.